ChristianNally/web-2022-Oct-17-west-samples/w05d1_sql-intro/README.md

 SELECT question, answer
 FROM objectives
-WHERE type = 'performance' AND sort < 5;
+WHERE type = 'performance' AND sort < 4;

 ## JOIN
-SELECT day_description, question, answer
+SELECT day_description, question
 FROM objectives
-JOIN days ON objectives.day_id = days.id;
+JOIN days ON objectives.day_id = days.id
+WHERE days.id = 20;

 ## having (... because you cannot use WHERE on an aggregate function)